ofthekings/cpp-game-engine-demo/README.md

 C++, STL, OOP, Finite State Machine, Smart Pointers

 ## Note
-The full project repository is private due to course and team constraints.
+* The full project repository is private due to course and team constraints.
 Code shown here reflects only my contribution.
+* This driver contains a commented main() used during module-level testing.
+The full application entry point was defined elsewhere in the project.